armchairancap/xx-haven-container/README.md

 ### Run Haven from prebuilt image

-It is recommended to build your own image from this repository's Dockerfile (see further below), but you may use [Github Container Registry images](https://ghcr.io/armchairancap/haven:latest) built by me.
+It is recommended to build your own image from the official Dockerfile (as mentioned at the top).

 Use a service port available on your system and change the first 3000 to another port if you like.
+My pre-built image here may be out of date.

 ```sh
 docker run -it --rm -p 0.0.0.0:3000:3000 --name haven ghcr.io/armchairancap/haven:latest npm run start